CyBear-Jinni/cbj_app/README.md

 Now we need to link the smart device in the phone app.

-Go to: Lamps page --> Press the cog in the top right corner --> press the plus button --> insert the smart device IP and press Add.
+In the app go to: "Lamps" tab --> Press the cog in the top right corner --> Press the plus button --> Insert the smart device IP and press "Add" --> Change the device name and press the "Update" button --> Press the "Add devices".

 That's it.